Kas1398/Kassu_answer2/activity1/README.md

 - What is the maximum number of steps it would take to perform a linear search on an ordered array of size 100,000?
   > Refer to `./src/search-linear.cpp`

+ ans: The maximum number of steps on linear search will be 100,000 steps.

 ## Task 3/5: Decrease-and-Conquer

 - What is the maximum number of steps it would take to perform a binary search on an ordered array of size 100,000?

+ans: The maximum number of steps on binary search will be 16 steps.

   > Refer to `./src/search-binary.cpp`